Nelarius/rayfinder/notes/storage_buffer_binding_size.md

 # `.maxStorageBufferBindingSize`

+_Amended: 2024-04-07_

+> Dawn's internal storage buffer limit is 256 MiB, or `1 << 28` bytes.

+The default max buffer size is 256 MiB.
+Increasing the max storage buffer binding size alone has not effect, as it is constrained by the max buffer size.
+Setting `maxBufferSize` > $2^{28}$ bytes unconstrains the storage buffer limit again.
+At the time of writing, the `maxBufferSize` was 10 GiB on both macOS and Windows.

+The storage buffer binding size limit is the one which validation triggers when creating buffers larger than the limit, hence the initial focus on this particular value.

 _Written: 2023-11-10_

 _Context: when doing texture lookup on the GPU for the first time, it was observed that a single texture buffer can exceed Dawn's internal storage buffer size limit._